opensearch-project/documentation-website/_clients/k8s-operator.md

 If you want to create a new K8s cluster on your existing machine, use a local installation.

-If this your first time running K8s and you intend on running through these instructions on your laptop, make sure that you have the following installed:
+If this your first time running K8s and you intend to run through these instructions on your laptop, make sure that you have the following installed:

 - [K8s](https://kubernetes.io/docs/tasks/tools/)
 - [Docker](https://docs.docker.com/engine/install/)